Thatindianbruh/wyze_garmin_sync/README.md

 Take the mac address and edit scale.py to add it like this scale = client.scales.info(device_mac='**JA.SC.XXXXXXXXXXXX**')

+#### Run the script

+In your working directory run connect_sync.sh and if all goes well you should be able to see your data in garmin connect

 #### Setup with Cron

 Will run the script every 10 min to get if a new measurment has been made on the scale.